ankitacoder3/Movie-Recommendation-System-MOVICO/README.md

 <br>

-* MOVICO can be used to recommend movies to users, based on collaborative filtering techniques.
+* MOVICO can be used to recommend movies to users, based on **collaborative filtering techniques**.

-* MOVICO outputs personalized movie recommendations based on users inputs.
+* MOVICO outputs **personalized movie recommendations** based on users inputs.

-* More effective recommendation systems can be buit using MOVICO.
+* MOVICO also **evaluates the recommendations** received, from the recommendation models.

-* MOVICO also provides functions to test the recommendations received from the recommendation models.
+* More **effective recommendation systems** can be buit using MOVICO.

   <p align="right"><a href="#readme-top">Back to TOP</a></p>
 </br>
 <a name="end"></a>
 Thank you for exploring the MOVICO project.
-Happy movie recommending and watching! 🍿🎬
+Happy movie recommending, evaluating and watching! 🍿🎬